 Piya Basanti re, kaahe sataaye?
 Aaja…

 From waiting for it to play on random channels on our TV and Radio sets, to adding it to our favourites on YouTube; it’s no secret that all of us have heard this song innumerable times over the years.
 And we’ve obviously heard several covers of the original by various artists too but nothing compares to the original.
 Can you believe it’s been over 20 years since this iconic number first came out and found a place in our hearts?!
 To commemorate this special milestone, some talented artists came together to create a special Piya Basanti tribute.
-The video is slightly over a minute and features none other than the original, Piya Basanti girl, Nauheed Cyrusi, herself!
+The video is over a minute long and features none other than the original, Piya Basanti girl, Nauheed Cyrusi, herself!

 You can watch the Piya Basanti tribute here: